hojimat/oldhomepage/blog/_posts/2021-02-6-simulation.md

 <a name="intro"></a><br>
 ## 1. Introduction

 Simulation, as a research approach in economics, is not as popular as analytical, empirical, or experimental methods.
-This article provides an expositive summary of the simulation as a research tool, its strengths and weaknesses, and how it can be used in economic research.
+This article provides an expository summary of the simulation as a research tool, its strengths and weaknesses, and how it can be used in economic research.

 <a name="recap"></a><br>
 ## 2. Recap